 EMHF works on a variety of projects with a range of stakeholders to improve the health of men and boys in Europe.
-The current priority is a project on Primary Care: Improving Men’s Access and Outcomes.
-EMHF is also supporting a new initiative, Global Action on Men’s Health (GAMH).
+For more information, email via our Contact page.

 Primary healthcare services are central to strategies to improve men’s health in terms of prevention, early diagnosis and treatment.
 Currently, however, primary care services (general practice, dentists, pharmacy, optometry, nursing and others) are under-used by men with adverse impacts on their health, their families and communities, employers and health budgets.

 There is consistent evidence that men of different ages, ethnicities and social backgrounds access health services less frequently than women.
 It has been suggested that men’s lower contact rates with primary care services are linked to higher hospitalisation rates and that, when they do use primary care, men tend to ask fewer questions and GP consultation times are shorter than for women.
 Men are also less likely to make use of preventative health checks, including for oral health and eyesight, and screening (e.g. for bowel cancer).

 In 2013, EMHF began a work programme which will lead to improvements in men’s use of primary care services.
 The first stage was a Roundtable meeting in Brussels in June 2013 which brought together a wide range of organisations representing every area of primary care to learn from their expertise and experience and to determine how best to tackle the problems.

 The report, Men’s Health and Primary Care: Improving access and outcomes, summarises the discussions at the Roundtable and will be used to inform and guide EMHF’s work as well as for further consultations with other organisations in Europe.